hypersign-protocol/networks/testnet/prajna/README.md

 hid-noded start
 ```

-Since the Foundation node has not abled state-sync service, we would suggest you to refer other Prajna Testnet validator's state-sync service to sync up your nodes quickly
+Since the Foundation node has not enabled state-sync service, we would suggest you to refer other Prajna Testnet validator's state-sync service to sync up your nodes quickly

 - Wait until your node is synced.
 Once your node, run the following command to promote your node to a validator node: